Nekmo/amazon-dash/README.rst

 ##################
 Hack your Amazon Dash to run what you want.
 Without welders.
 For the entire family.

+**IMPORTANT**: You have until **August 31** to configure your existing Amazon Dash buttons.
+Your configured buttons should continue to work using Amazon-dash until its end of life.
+However it is advisable to block the connection to Amazon servers with a firewall.

 This program written in Python runs in daemon mode waiting for someone in the same network to press a configured Amazon Dash button.
 It is not necessary to know programming to use this program.
 Amazon-Dash executes **commands by command line,